(Frequency domain INterfErometer Simulation SoftwarE)

 Get the source, join the Finesse development!

 Finesse is an open source project released under the GPL3 license.
+The source is available in a public git repository.
 We would like you to help us, with feedback and suggestions, by submitting example file or by contributing directly to the code development.
-Therefore we have setup a Redmine project site for Finesse On these pages you will find the Finesse source code an information on how to get involved.
+Therefore we have setup a Redmine project site for Finesse.
+On these pages you will find information on the Finesse source code and how to get involved:

 - Build Finesse from the source code: short and simple instructions on how to download the source code and compile Finesse.